ellehamilton/glove/readme.md

 To send back a customized response, return a response from the `handle` method.

-Let's say have a custom exception, `MyException`
+Let's say we have a custom exception, `MyException`

 ~~~php
 namespace App\Exceptions;